Pediatric nursing: Education

-Pediatric nurse practitioners
+Pediatric/ Psychiatric practitioners

-A Pediatric nurse practitioner must attend school for at least two years after earning a bachelor's degree, pass an examination, and apply to their state board of nursing.
+A Pediatric nurse practitioner must attend school for at least two years after earning a bachelor's degree, pass an examination, and apply to their state board of nursing.Some pediatric nurses can choose to return to school for their master's in psychiatric nursing.
+Pediatric psychiatric nurses are responsible for caring for children and adolescents with psychiatric problems.